VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_7 Indirect-Syscall-Dropper/Chapter_7 LAB_Playbook.md

-## Direct Syscall Dropper Analysis: Dumpbin
+## Indirect Syscall Dropper Analysis: Dumpbin
 The Visual Studio tool dumpbin can be used to check which Windows APIs are imported via kernel32.dll.
 The following command can be used to check the imports.
 Which results do you expect?
 <details>